Estimated reading time: 3 minutes

 No collateral?
 No problem.

 If you have ever applied for a small business loan, you know how time-consuming the application process can be, how stringent the approval requirements are, and how much collateral is required.
 Consider an unsecured business loan or a short-term business loan to avoid wasted time and frustration.

 Secured business loans.

 With a secured loan, you will need to put forth some form of collateral as a security for repaying the loan.
 Some of the most common types of collateral include homes, automobiles, and personal investments.
 If you cannot repay the loan, you risk losing your collateral.

 Unsecured business loans.

 As mentioned earlier, this type of loan can be given without any collateral.
-Therefore, the application and approval processes are shorter than those of a secured loan are, and near-perfect credit is not needed in most cases.
+Therefore, the application and approval processes are shorter than those of a secured loan, and near-perfect credit is not needed in most cases.
 However, your creditworthiness will be the primary factor in getting your loan approved.

 Now that you know the differences between secured and unsecured loans, take the time to decide the best option for your small business.
 For example, if you need capital immediately and cannot afford to wait, or if a higher interest rate is not something that concerns you, a collateral-free loan might be a good choice.

 Make timely loan payments.

 Once you get your collateral-free loan approved, you need to commit to making your monthly loan payments on time.
 Doing so can help improve your credit score, put you in a stronger financial position, and keep you away from collection attempts.
 As you know, making late payments will result in friendly reminders via phone calls and email.
 However, the situation can escalate to something more severe if you make late payments consistently.